 I am Anne Murphy, Blah Blah Black Sheep is the business through which I am bringing myself, my experience, values, and dreams to the world.
 As a qualified Processworker I offer therapy and counselling to individuals and couples.

 I’m a learning professional with a background in management consulting and providing corporate training.
 I value learning and personal development, and align interventions with the needs and concerns whomever I am working for.
 I draw on frontier and conventional thinking.
 I help incubate ideas and possibilities and you create the solutions that work for you, your team, or your organisation.
 I am non-prescriptive around your choices.

-Most of the time I work in Melbourne, and I have spent the past ten years travelling back and forth to Portland Oregon while completing two MA programs and training in Processwork facilitation.
+Most of the time I work in Melbourne, and I have spent the past ten years travelling back and forth to the Processwork Institute in Portland Oregon while completing two MA programs and training in Processwork facilitation.
 These days my work tends to keep me at home.
 I still travel when I can.

 Life changes without warning, the world can be a bit cruel like that.
 My partner died unexpectedly after almost 20 years together, and my world tilted.The beautiful life I had shared with him was gone in a blink, I lost my footing.
 The corporate role that had taken me around the world with platinum status seemed hollow, it was not the meaningful employment it had been.

 I struggled to find reason or context for what happened or to construct an image of a future worth pursuing.
 I was odds with the world, forlorn and alone.
 Stranded amid the debris of my personal life, I was lucky that a series of unlikely but luminous events led me to Portland and the formal study of Processwork.
 Now I’m a registered member of the International Association of Process Oriented Psychology – IAPOP.